Noise-Aware System Identification for High-Dimensional Stochastic Dynamics

-In this section, we demonstrate the application of our trajectory-based method for estimating drift functions and noise structures, showcasing a variety of examples.
-We explore drift functions ranging from polynomials to trigonometric functions.
-We also tested our method on various types of covariance matrices, including constant, non-diagonal, and state-dependent covariance matrices.
-Our function estimation job is carried out in both basis method and deep learning method with \ref{eq:original_loss} and \ref{eq:sigma_loss} being loss functions for estimating drift and covariance, respectively.
+In this section, we discuss the additional details for setting up the numerical examples and show additional examples.
+In all examples, we use fairly complex covariance matrices, i.e., state-dependent matrices, in order to showcase the effectiveness of our learning.
+The drift and noise estimations are carried out in both basis method and deep learning method with \ref{eq:original_loss} and \ref{eq:sigma_loss} being loss functions for estimating drift and covariance, respectively.
 The observations, serving as the input dataset for testing our method, are generated by the Euler-Maruyama scheme \cite{doi:10.1137/S0036144500378302}, utilizing the drift functions as we just mentioned.
 The basis space $\gH$ is constructed employing either B-spline or piecewise polynomial methods for maximum degree p-max equals $2$.
 For higher order dimensions where $d \geq 2$, each basis function is derived through a tensor grid product, utilizing one-dimensional basis defined by knots that segment the domain in each dimension.

-The common parameters for the following examples are listed in Table \ref{tab: Parameters}.
-Other parameters will be specified in each subsection of examples.
+The parameters will be specified in each subsection of examples.
 The estimation results are evaluated using several different metrics.
 We record the noise terms, $\dif \rvw_t$, from the trajectory generation process and compare the trajectories produced by the estimated drift functions, $\hat{\vf}$, under identical noise conditions.
-We examine trajectory-wise errors using equation \ref{eq:traj_norm} with relative trajectory error and plot both $\vf$ and $\hat{\vf}$ to calculate the relative $L^2$ error using \ref{eq:rho_norm}, where $\rho$ is derived by \ref{eq:rho_def}.
+We examine trajectory-wise errors using equation $\rho(\rvx) = \E\Big[\frac{1}{T}\int_{t = 0}^T\delta_{\rvx_t}(\rvx)\Big]$ with relative trajectory error and plot both $\vf$ and $\hat{\vf}$ to calculate the relative $L^2(\rho)$ error using \ref{eq:rho_norm}.
 When plotting, trajectories with different initial conditions are represented by distinct colors.
-In trajectory-wise comparisons, solid lines depict the true trajectories, while dashed lines represent those generated by the estimated drift functions.
+In trajectory-wise comparisons, black solid lines depict the true trajectories, while blue dashed lines represent those generated by the estimated drift functions.
 Additionally, the empirical measure $\rho$ is shown in the background of each 1d plot.
 Furthermore, we assess the distribution-wise discrepancies between observed and estimated results, computing the Wasserstein distance at various time steps with \eqref{eq:wass_dis}.